fbpx

 How To Duplicate Layers In Photoshop (With Shortcuts!)

-One of the most frequently used tasks in Photoshop is duplicating layers.
-Duplicating makes it easier to make quick adjustments and enhances your overall workflow.
-Particularly when you have complicated layer masks or selections, copying layers save a ton of time.
 Although extremely important to your workflow, duplicating layers in Photoshop isn’t inherently obvious.
-To make life easy, here are six different ways you can duplicate layers in Photoshop, including a few useful shortcuts!
+To make life easy, here are five different ways you can duplicate layers in Photoshop, including a few useful shortcuts!

 Best Shortcuts To Duplicate Layers In Photoshop

-#2.
-Hold Alt Or Option
+Method 2: Hold Alt (Win) Or Option (Mac) and Drag

-Other Ways To Duplicate Layers
+Other Easy Ways To Duplicate Layers In Photoshop

-Right-click on any layer and select ‘duplicate layer’ to create a copy of the layer.
+Right-click on any layer and select Duplicate Layer to create a copy of the layer.

-#5.
-Using The Layer Menu
+Method 5: Using The Layer Menu

 Select any layer and go up to Layer > Duplicate Layer.